 For those with a demanding job or lifestyle with constant exposure to environmental hazards, a rugged smartphone with military-grade protection may be the best option.
 A rugged smartphone is also a smart choice to use as a second phone when traveling.
 Ruggedized smartphone models meet military testing standards for protection against shock, water, dust, extreme temperatures, and vibration.
-They are waterproof and can withstand submersion in shallow water for a limited time.
-When using a rugged smartphone, keep in mind that while these phones have been tested to military specified standards, care should still be taken as glass screens are not immune to cracking, and drop test ratings do not guarantee you will always have the same results.
-Here are the best rugged smartphones for 2016 that are available unlocked.
+They are water-resistant and can withstand submersion in shallow water for a limited time.
+When using a rugged smartphone, keep in mind that while these phones have been tested to military-specified standards, care should still be taken as glass screens can crack and drop test ratings do not guarantee you will always have the same results in the real world.
+Here are the best rugged smartphones that are available unlocked and ready to install a SIM card.
 The following phones will work on GSM carriers like AT&T and T-Mobile but not CDMA carriers like Sprint and Verizon.

 Best Value Rugged Smartphone